14 Jul Climate Change Blog Series: Highlights from the Leaders’ Statement on a North American Climate, Clean Energy and Environment Partnership

 Show global leadership in addressing climate change

-In order to become global leaders in climate change action, the countries commit to enhance their domestic adaptation efforts and resilience to climate change.
+In order to become global leaders in climate change action, through the North American Climate, Clean Energy and Environment Partnership, the countries commit to enhance their domestic adaptation efforts and resilience to climate change.
 By phasing out fossil fuel subsidies by 2025 and imposing stringent domestic regulations on fuel efficiency, the countries hope to encourage robust action by the other G-20 countries.
 As well, the countries propose to become global leaders by promoting a secure, affordable, accessible and clean energy future and by promoting a just transition to a clean energy economy.

 We are encouraged by the commitment to a coordinated approach to climate change by Canada, the US and Mexico.
 However, with the exception of reducing methane emissions by 40% to 45% and achieving 50% clean energy production by 2025, the Statement provides little in the way of concrete goals.
 We need strong federal leadership in Canada to address climate change and to achieve the commitments made in the COP Paris Agreement (see previous post).
 This includes concrete measures for the reduction of GHG emissions, for the improvement of resilience and adaption to the impacts of climate change, and for a just transition to a green economy.

 ABOUT THE ENVIRONMENTAL LAW CENTRE: